drpetersonfernandes/SimpleLauncher/parameters.md

 Core may require BIOS files or system files to work properly.

 **Emulator Name:** Hatari<br>
-**Emulator Location (Example):** C:\emulators\hatari\hatari.exe<br>
+**Emulator Path (Example):** C:\emulators\hatari\hatari.exe<br>
 **Emulator Parameters:** <br>
 **Fullscreen Parameter:** <br>

 Emulator documentation can be found at [GitHub Website](https://github.com/hatari/hatari).<br>
 Emulator may require BIOS or system files to work properly.

 ## Bandai WonderSwan

-Double-check the file and folder locations when entering them into 'Simple Launcher', especially in the Parameters field.
+**Double-check the file and folder paths when entering them into 'Simple Launcher', especially in the Parameters field.**

+**Relative paths might work, but I do not recommend that you use them.<br>
+Relative paths in the Parameters field need to be relative to the emulator path.**

 **System Folder (Example):** c:\Bandai WonderSwan<br>
 **System Is MAME?** false<br>